The Curvature, USA

 Last Tuesday, I attended Equality & Justice Day in Albany.
 It is the LGBT

-New York, run by the Empire State Pride Agenda.
+lobby day for New York, run by the Empire State Pride Agenda.
 I generally

 had a good time, and was glad that I attended to show my support.